-Beginning May 1, 2017, all retail stores in Alameda County will no longer provide customers with single-use plastic bags upon checkout.
+No retailers in Alameda County may provide customers with single-use plastic bags at checkout.
 Bags made of recycled paper or reusable bags will be available for a minimum price of 10 cents per bag.
 Consumers may use any type of bags they wish and are strongly encouraged to do so.
 Small plastics bags used to protect and transport produce, bulk food, or meat from within a store to the checkout or cash register will still be available free of charge.

 For more information, call StopWaste, the Alameda County Waste Management Authority at 510-891-6500 or go to www.ReusableBagsAC.org.

 Styrofoam® 'to-go' containers are not allowed to be provided by foodservice businesses in the City of Livermore.
 By switching to recyclable and compostable take-out alternatives, Livermore's businesses are reducing litter and water pollution.
 If you have questions, please review the information below, email us, or call 925-960-8015.

 *Be advised this file is large.